wp-plugins/text-hover/readme.txt

 == Changelog ==

+= 3.6 (2015-02-19) =
+* Improve support of '&' in text to be replaced by recognizing its encoded alternatives ('&amp;', '&#038;') as equivalents
+* Support replacing multibyte strings.
+NOTE: Multibyte strings don't honor limiting their replacement within a piece of text to once
+* Add class of 'c2c-text-hover' to acronym tags added by plugin
+* Update packaged qTip2 JS library to v2.2.1
+* Limit qTip2 only to acronyms added by the plugin
+* Update plugin framework to 039
+* Add more unit tests
+* Explicitly declare `activation()` static
+* Cast filtered value of 'c2c_text_hover' filter as array
+* Reformat plugin header
+* Change regex delimiter from '|' to '~'
+* Change documentation links to wp.org to be https
+* Minor documentation spacing changes throughout
+* Note compatibility through WP 4.1+
+* Update copyright date (2015)
+* Add plugin icon
+* Regenerate .pot

 = 3.5.1 (2014-01-28) =
 * Fix logic evaluation to properly honor replace_once checkbox value
+* Minor code reformatting

 = 3.5 (2014-01-05) =
 * Add setting to allow limiting text replacement to once per term per text